COVID 19 POLICY

 Students are expected to attend all classes.
 Two absences are allowed per term in the event of an emergency or unavoidable circumstances.
 In order to maintain class integrity and foster a sense of ensemble among students, no more than two absences are allowed.
 Upon a third absence, the student in question will be asked to repeat the level if they plan on continuing their studies at Leela.

 Students are expected to arrive on time to their classes.
 Students are also encouraged to plan on arriving fifteen minutes early to their classes to accommodate unexpected life delays.
 Students are allowed two unexpected late arrivals per term in the event of an emergency or unavoidable circumstances.
 However, on the third time you may be removed from the class without a refund.
 Lateness is disrespectful and causes resentment within the class and damages the group bond.
 Please arrive early!

 2020 Class Credits

 If you did not continue with your in-person class online via Zoom after Leela’s unexpected in-person class cancellation due to the Pandemic, you may have a class credit with us.
 You can redeem this credit for any available Leela six week course until July 1, 2022.
-This redemption is valid for a cancelled class at any point in the six week series.

 Bill of Rights: